Therapist InfoAbout Me:

 Recovery from substance use and other addictions (I utilize a Harm Reduction model of treatment)

 Exploring relational dynamics and concerns (e.g. family, friendships, intimate partners, dating, divorce or separation)

 DetailsRemote Practitioner: YesPrice Range: My full fee is $150 per 1 hr session, or $200 per 90 min session.
 We may be able to negotiate a sliding scale if space in my practice permits (please be in touch about this).

 Our ProcessOverview of Experience:

 I first want to express my gratitude and admiration for the work you will be embarking on, and the privilege I feel in accompanying you on this journey!

-While we await legalization of psychedelic treatment, I am able to offer therapeutic support around preparation and integration of your personal psychedelic healing work.
-My MAPS training is specifically regarding the use of MDMA for trauma healing, so please be advised that my knowledge is specific to this medicine.
+While we await legalization of MDMA-assisted treatment, I am able to offer KAP (Ketamine-Assisted Psychotherapy), and therapeutic support around preparation and integration of your personal psychedelic healing work.
+My training is specifically regarding the use of MDMA for trauma healing, and KAP, so please be advised that my knowledge is specific to these medicines.